District Railway: Completing the circle

 Conflict between the Met and the District and the expense of construction delayed the completion of the inner circle.
 In 1874, frustrated City financiers formed the Metropolitan Inner Circle Completion Railway Company with the aim of finishing the route.
 The company was supported by the District railway and obtained parliamentary authority on 7 August 1874, but struggled with funding.
 The time allowed was extended in 1876.
 A meeting between the District and Metropolitan was held in 1877, the Met now wishing to access the South Eastern Railway (SER) via the East London Railway (ELR).
-Both companies promoted and obtained an Act of Parliament in 1879 for the extension and a link to the ELR.
-The Act also ensured future co-operation by allowing both companies access to the whole circle.
+Both companies promoted and obtained an act of Parliament, the Metropolitan and District Railways (City Lines and Extensions) Act 1879 (42 & 43 Vict. c. cci), for the extension and a link to the ELR.
+The act also ensured future co-operation by allowing both companies access to the whole circle.
 A large contribution was made by authorities for road and sewer improvements.
 In 1882 the Met extended its line from Aldgate to a temporary station at Tower of London.
 Two contracts to build joint lines were placed, one from Mansion House to the Tower in 1882 and a second from the circle north of Aldgate to Whitechapel with a curve onto the ELR in 1883.
 From 1 October 1884 the District and Metropolitan began local services from St Mary's via this curve onto the East London Railway to SER's New Cross station.
 After an official opening ceremony on 17 September and trial running, a circular service started on Monday 6 October 1884.
 On the same day the District extended its services to Whitechapel and over the ELR to New Cross, calling at new joint stations at Aldgate East and St Mary's.
 Joint stations opened on the circle line at Cannon Street, Eastcheap (Monument from 1 November 1884) and Mark Lane.
 The Met's Tower of London station closed on 12 October 1884 after the District refused to sell tickets to the station.
 After opening the District service from New Cross four trains an hour ran alternately to Hammersmith or Putney, but as passenger demand was low after a month this was reduced to two trains an hour to Ealing.
 Four trains an hour went from Whitechapel, two to Putney, one to Hammersmith and one to Richmond.
 The middle and outer circle services continued operating from Mansion House at two per hour each.
 Initially the inner circle service was eight trains an hour, completing the 13 mi circuit in 81–84 minutes, but this proved impossible to maintain and service was reduced to six trains an hour with a 70-minute timing in 1885.
 Initially guards were permitted no relief breaks during their shift until September 1885 when they were permitted three 20-minute breaks.